 We have financed our operations primarily through the sale of equity securities, licensing fees, issuance of debt and collaborations with third parties.
-At March 31, 2017, we had cash, cash equivalents and marketable securities of \$23.4 million, compared to \$17.0 million at December 31, 2016.
+At September 30, 2017, we had cash, cash equivalents and marketable securities of \$102.2 million, compared to \$17.0 million at December 31, 2016.

-During January 2017, we sold 124,100 shares of our common stock for net proceeds of \$158,000 under the ATM.
+During January 2017, we sold 124,100 shares of our common stock for net proceeds of \$158,000 under our ATM facility with Cantor Fitzgerald & Co.

-On February 2, 2017, pursuant to our shelf registration statement on Form S-3, we completed the issuance of 5.2 million shares of our common stock at \$1.93 per share which we refer to as our 2017 public offering.
-Net proceeds to us in connection with the 2017 public offering were approximately \$9.2 million after deducting underwriting discounts, commissions and other offering expenses.
+On February 7, 2017, pursuant to our 2014 shelf registration statement on Form S-3, we completed the issuance of 5,181,348 shares of our common stock at \$1.93 per share in an underwritten public offering, which we refer to as the February 2017 public offering.
+Net proceeds to us in connection with the February 2017 public offering were approximately \$9.2 million after deducting underwriting discounts, commissions and other offering expenses.